Summer research and internships are a fantastic way to:

 Interested students may contact Rithika Mukerjee, Mellon Grants Administrator, at firstname.lastname@example.org.

-The Billington Student Research Fellowship in U.S. History funds two summer research fellowships for undergraduates conducting archival/primary source research in U.S. History.
-This is a competitive fellowship, and History majors who have completed their junior year will be given some preference in the process.
-American Studies majors are also encouraged to apply for this fellowship.
-All projects related to the history of the United States from its colonial era to the present are eligible.
-The Billington Student Fellows participate in the ten-week Summer Research Program offered by the URC and present their research at the culminating conference.
-Students also receive stipends ($4,500 for ten weeks), subsidized on-campus housing and meal plan (depending on financial need), and a small budget (up to $500) for research expenses.
-Faculty sponsors who work with students over the summer will receive a stipend of $1,000.
+The History Department funds two Billington Summer Research Fellowships in US History for undergraduates conducting faculty-mentored archival/primary source research in US History.
+This is a competitive fellowship and History majors who have completed their junior year will be given some preference in the process.
+American Studies students are also encouraged to apply for research projects using historical methods.
+All projects related to the history of the United States from its colonial era to the recent past are eligible.
+The Billington Summer Fellows will participate in the ten-week Summer Research Program offered by the URC from Wednesday, May 31 to Friday, August 4, 2023.
+The annual SRP Conference will be held on Wednesday, August 2.
+Billington Summer Fellows will receive a stipend of $5200 paid over ten weeks, subsidized on-campus housing and meal plan dependent on financial need, and the opportunity to apply for a small budget of consumable research expenses up to $400.

-Please direct any questions about the Billington Student Research Fellowship to Professor Sharla Fett, History Department at firstname.lastname@example.org.
+Please direct any questions about the Billington Summer Research Fellowship to Sharla Fett, History, at email@example.com.

 The Institute for the Study of Los Angeles (ISLA) aims to collect, analyze, and share the diverse social and cultural history of the L.A. region, with a particular emphasis on the multicultural heritage of Northeast Los Angeles.
 In conjunction with the Undergraduate Research Center, the ISLA offers two student summer research fellowships.
 Two student internships are also available in library special collections and with a community partner organization.
 Through oral history projects and fieldwork across the disciplines, students will develop essential research skills with primary materials and, at the same time, develop their own relationships with community members.